adamp-22/songretrievalUI/README.md

 # Recommendation System with UI

-This is a video recommender solution.
+This is the setup for the local UI of our content-based music retrieval system.

 # Setup